-Killing of 7-year-old girl stokes anger in Mexico
+Killing of 7-year-old stokes anger in Mexico over femicides

 The girl’s mother, Maria Magdalena Antón, appeared angry and distraught outside prosecutors’ offices.
 “Justice has to be done, for my daughter and for all women,” she said.

+Later, family and friends gathered for a wake at the family’s home to mourn the girl.

+Many relatives and commentators called for urgent changes to primary school safety protocols.
+At government schools in urban areas of Mexico, children simply walk out on the street after classes end.
+Although their parents are often waiting outside, it is not the school’s responsibility to make sure someone is waiting to meet them.

-The abduction and killing of the child-year-old came just two days after Ingrid Escamilla, a young Mexico City resident, was allegedly murdered by a boyfriend.
+The abduction and killing of the child came just two days after Ingrid Escamilla, a young Mexico City resident, was allegedly murdered by a boyfriend.

 The man, who has been arrested and purportedly confessed to killing Escamilla with a knife, mutilated her body and flushed part of her corpse into the sewer.